SentyTek/Syngine/INSTALL.md

 ## Install
 ### Windows
-- Clone or download the repository
+- Clone or download the Bakerman repository
 - Move the downloaded folder somewhere so the file structure is like this:
   ```
-  /myProject
-    /build
-    /engine (This is the cloned repo)
+  Bakerman (The cloned Bakerman repo)
+       ├─ build
+       ├─ game
+       ├─ editor
+       ╰─ engine (This repository)
   ```
 - In a regular command line in the `engine/` folder, run `git submodule update --init --recursive` to download all third party addons.
 This may take a moment
 - Move the `engine/testgame` folder to the `myProject` folder, so it is outside of `engine`